USS Pima County

 USS Pima County (LST-1081) was an LST-542-class tank landing ship of the United States Navy.
-Built by the American Bridge Company in Ambridge, Pennsylvania from 13 November 1944 she was commissioned into the navy on 30 January 1945.
-LST-1081 saw service as a logistics vessel in the latter stages of the Pacific War but was placed into reserve and decommissioned after the war.
+Built as LST-1081 by the American Bridge Company in Ambridge, Pennsylvania from 13 November 1944, she was commissioned into the navy on 30 January 1945.
+LST-1081 saw service as a logistics vessel in the latter stages of the Pacific War, but was placed into reserve and decommissioned after the war.
 She was recommissioned in 1950 after the outbreak of the Korean War and served with the Atlantic Fleet, including a deployment in the Mediterranean Sea during which she was renamed USS Pima County.
 She returned to the reserve in 1956 and was decommissioned on 12 December of that year.

-In June 1960 Pima County was sold to the United States Leasing Corporation with whom she served as the freighter 518 N. She was acquired by the British government-owned Atlantic Steam Navigation Company (ASN) in 1965 and served as the freight vessel Baltic Ferry.
+In June 1960 Pima County was sold to the United States Leasing Corporation, with whom she served as the freighter 518 N. She was acquired by the British government-owned Atlantic Steam Navigation Company (ASN) in 1965 and served as the freight vessel Baltic Ferry.
 The ASN carried out a refurbishment at Smith's Dock Company after which she served on routes from Great Britain to Northern Ireland and continental Europe.
 Baltic Ferry was laid up for a period in the late 1960s and in 1972 was sold to a company that operated her as Sable Ferry in North America.
 She was sold again in 1977 to Mareantes Mundial Armadora and, under the name Nickel Ferry, was operated by Andy International on routes in Central America.
 She caught fire off La Unión, El Salvador on 1 December 1979 and was rendered a total wreck.

 Construction

+LST-1081 was an LST-542-class tank landing ship.
+The tank landing ship was designed to land large numbers of tanks directly onto a hostile shore via a bow ramp.
+From 1942 large numbers of these vessels, initially the LST-1 class, were built in the US to support the Allied war effort during World War II.
+From July 1943 the design was modified to the LST-491 class with internal ramps instead of an elevator and from November 1943 the LST-542 class was introduced which added a raised conn, water distillation system and improved armament.
+The LST-542s also had a stronger weather deck and altered exhaust system.
+The vessels cost around $1.6 million to construct.
+A total of 1,051 LSTs were built, including 612 of the LST-542 class.
+They were numbered sequentially, reaching LST-1152, as 100 vessels with lower numbers were cancelled.